 While I am and will continue to be your imperfect other half and cannot help but be grumpy when I’m hangry and tired, I promise that “this shall pass” once I am filled with food or get some sleep.

-When I decided to date The F Man, I knew exactly what I wanted in a partner.
-I didn’t want to date someone and then cry myself to sleep and wonder if someone I cared about really loved me for me, erratic overthinking state, dry humour, farts, fats and all.
-I would rather laugh myself silly till the wind’s knocked out of my chest cavity and my face folds up till its ugly.
+When I decided to date Freman, I knew exactly what I wanted in a partner.
+I didn’t want to date someone and then cry myself to sleep.
+I didn’t want to keep wondering if someone I cared about really loved me for me.
+All my erratic overthinking state, dry humor, farts, fats, and all.
+I would rather laugh myself silly till the wind’s knocked out of my chest cavity.
+Or until my face folds up till it’s ugly.
 Guess who intuitively got the job scope and rocked it?

-While I often, obstinately insist that The F Man was the one who got lucky with me, and while we both definitely got lucky with each other, I know the truth is, maybe I got a wee bit luckier.
+While I often obstinately insist that Freman was the one who got lucky with me.
+And yes, we both definitely got lucky with each other.
+I know the truth is, maybe I got a wee bit luckier.